 Rather than rest on your laurels, ask your most satisfied customers to refer their friends and families to you.
-They may do this gladly, but also provide some incentives.
-The more clients you bring in, the more the brokerage will value your role as an IB, which will build on your mutual profitable partnership.
+They may do this gladly but also provide some incentives.
+The more clients you bring in, the more the brokerage will value your role as an IB, which will build on your mutually profitable partnership.

 A Few Things to Keep in Mind

 Now that you have five steps for success as an introducing broker, there are a few parting points to keep in mind.

 It is too easy to be satisfied when just starting out.
 You may feel that just having a few clients short of your target is fine for the time being.
 However, when you are cutting your teeth as an IB, it is essential to build your reputation.
 It may be tempting to start by focusing on just a few premium clients, but that may be more appropriate for an IB who has already built a reputation.
 This means getting the word out there and promoting your IB business aggressively early on.

 If you land a client early on who makes high-value trades only occasionally, that is good.
 If you have a client who is a rookie trader and wants to keep making trades every few days with moderate amounts, that is also good.
 The key is to keep earning commissions, and you will earn commissions by trades.
 The trade is the thing.

 Partnering with a flashy brokerage that will ultimately overpromise and underdeliver is a waste of time.
 Digging in and doing the research before signing a partnership agreement is not only wise but a requirement.
 Similarly, don’t skimp on licensing.
 Make sure you have all the paperwork and the right credentials before you begin.
 Building a reputation requires trust and accountability on both sides is key.